Langer75/volkswagencarnet-client/README.md

 ## Setup
 * Just install the [volkswagencarnet](https://github.com/robinostlund/volkswagencarnet) library
 * copy/download the script and put it whereever you want to use it from the command line
+* edit the credentials (user email, user password, SPIN) for your volkswagen account in the script

 ## Usage
 start from th command line: